Akbar Tandjung: Political career

-Corruption conviction, appeal and acquittal
+Corruption conviction, appeal, and acquittal

-In September 2002, Central Jakarta District Court sentenced Akbar to three years in jail for embezzling Rp 40 billion (about $4.8 million) in state funds that were supposed to have been spent on a 1999 food program for the poor.
-Prosecutors had recommended a four-year jail sentence, although the maximum penalty for corruption and abuse of power is 20 years.
-Two other people involved in the scandal, Dadang Sukandar and Winfried Simatupang, were each sentenced to 18 months in jail.
-The two served their time in Jakarta's Cipinang penitentiary, but Akbar never went to jail.
+In September 2002, Central Jakarta District Court sentenced Akbar to three years in prison for embezzling Rp 40 billion (about $4.8 million) in state funds that were supposed to have been spent on a 1999 food program for the poor.
+Prosecutors had recommended a four-year prison sentence, although the maximum penalty for corruption and abuse of power is 20 years.
+Two other people involved in the scandal, Dadang Sukandar and Winfried Simatupang, were each sentenced to 18 months in prison.
+The two served their time in Jakarta's Cipinang penitentiary, but Akbar never went to prison.
 He remained free pending a lengthy appeal process and continued to hold his government and political jobs.
-In January 2003, Jakarta High Court upheld his conviction.
+In January 2003, the Jakarta High Court upheld his conviction.
 In February 2004, a panel of five Supreme Court judges overturned Akbar's corruption conviction on the grounds he had just been following orders in 1999 from then-president B.J.
 Habibie.
 After the ruling, a dissenting judge, Abdul Rahman Saleh, said Akbar had engaged in "corrupt practice" and was guilty of "shameful conduct because he failed to show minimal appropriate efforts to protect state money”.